Joshua Baer: Qualifications as an appraiser of Antique American Indian Art

 Curatorial experience

-In 1986, Mr. Baer was the curator of an exhibition of Navajo child's blankets for Morning Star Gallery in Santa Fe.
-In 1992, he was guest curator of a major exhibition of classic Navajo chief's blankets for The Monterey Peninsula Museum in Monterey, California.
-In 1998, he curated The Last Blankets, an exhibition of 19th and early 20th century Navajo double saddle blankets.
-The Last Blankets appeared at Joshua Baer & Company in Santa Fe, and at The Winter Antiques Show in New York.
-In February, 2001, in cooperation with the San Francisco Folk Art Museum, Joshua Baer curated The Rio Grande Serape, an installation of 19th century Mexican, New Mexican, and Navajo serapes at the Tribal and Textile Show at Fort Mason in San Francisco.
+In 1986, Joshua Baer was the curator of an exhibition of antique Navajo child’s blankets at Morning Star Gallery in Santa Fe.
+In 1992, he was guest curator of a major exhibition of classic Navajo chief’s blankets for The Monterey Peninsula Museum in Monterey, California.
+In 1998, he was the curator for The Last Blankets, an exhibition of nineteenth and early twentieth century Navajo double saddle blankets.
+The Last Blankets appeared at Joshua Baer & Company in Santa Fe, and at the Winter Antiques Show in New York.
+In 2001, in cooperation with the San Francisco Folk Art Museum, Mr. Baer was the curator for The Rio Grande Serape, an installation of nineteenth century Mexican, New Mexican, and Navajo serapes at the Tribal and Textile Show at Fort Mason in San Francisco.

 APPRAISAL POLICY